go-clog/clog/README.md

 - When you set level to be `LevelInfo`, calls to the `log.Trace` will be simply noop.
 - The console logger comes with color output, but for non-colorable destination, the color output will be disabled automatically.

-Other builtin loggers are file (`log.ModeFile`), Slack (`log.ModeSlack`) and Discord (`log.Discord`), see later in the documentation for usage details.
+Other builtin loggers are file (`log.ModeFile`), Slack (`log.ModeSlack`) and Discord (`log.ModeDiscord`), see later sections in the documentation for usage details.

 ### Multiple Loggers

-You can have multiple loggers in different modes with levels.
+You can have multiple loggers in different modes across levels.

 ```go
 func init() {